-Early Grades: You will receive a during-term grade for this course by the 5th week of classes and after midterm.
-You can access your grades though Moodle or MyMcM.
-If your during-term grade is below a C-, you will receive a message from the Mindset for Success Office regarding your academic underperformance in this course.
-This email will contain information about several resources that can help you.
+Mindset for Success: I will provide feedback regarding your performance in this course by the 5th week of classes and after midterm.
+You may access your midterm grades through your MyMcM portal.
+If you are at risk in the 5th week or your grade is below a C- at midterm, you will receive a message from the Mindset for Success Office and your academic coach regarding your academic performance.
+Your academic coach can provide you with strategies and connect you to resources that will help you succeed.
+Additional academic supports can be found at Student Success and Support - McMurry University.